 What can be done about gulls?

-There are no laws which prevent people feeding gulls, however, it is very undesirable to do this.
+There are no laws that prevent people from feeding gulls, however, it is very undesirable to do this.
 Attracting gulls encourages them to foul the immediate area, causes disturbance from noise and encourages gulls to nest in areas they would otherwise not colonise.
 Gulls mainly forage in agricultural areas but will take discarded food in urban areas too.

 Nests could be removed, however this would have to be repeated a number of times during the season as the gulls will rebuild their nest very quickly if it has been removed or destroyed.

-Eggs could be rmoved from nests, however this would have to be repeated a number of times during the breeding season as they will be replaced once they are found not to viable by the parent birds.
+Eggs could be removed from nests, however this would have to be repeated a number of times during the breeding season as they will be replaced once they are found not to viable by the parent birds.

-The treatment of gull's eggs with liquid paraffin offers a cheap and efficient way of preventing hatching. if done correctly and at the right time of year, this technique is 100% effective in preventing the hatching of eggs but does not reduce the adult population.
+The treatment of gull's eggs with liquid paraffin offers a cheap and efficient way of preventing hatching.
+If done correctly and at the right time of year, this technique is 100% effective in preventing the hatching of eggs but does not reduce the adult population.